 Combining ancient, alternative health care with modern methods is referred to as complimentary or integrative medicine.
 You should inform your loved one's physicians about any plans to combine therapy through the use of alternative methods in case there is a chance of medication interaction or some other valid reason why this approach in counter-indicated.

-Meditation, yoga and tai chi are three alternative methods that have proven to be beneficial nearly anyone's health.
+are three alternative methods that have proven to be beneficial nearly anyone's health.
 We can now add aromatherapy as a tool, not only for our own health but for managing our loved one's dementia.

 Some other oils to try when working to enhance our elders' lives are ginger for digestion and peppermint oil, which can help joint pain when topically applied.